Party on the roof and walk across the Brooklyn bridge: how to spend a weekend in new York (July 17-19)

 - dozens of free resources to show the isolation we have collected here.

-In addition, interesting events for every day of the week you are looking for in our calendar.
+In addition, interesting events for every day of the week looking at our calendar.
 Come, learn and share with your friends.
 Before you visit, check on the websites of the organizers of the details and venue as they can change.

 Keep us up to date with what’s happening in your city.
 Send information about events for the Russian-speaking Diaspora in the mail ad@forumdaily.com.